-- ☐ Jan 4: Attend 1/04 lecture and 1st lab meeting to maintain your registration in this course. - Feb 25: Deadline to drop a 12-week class with a grade of 'W' - ☑ Mar 22: Final Exam date.
-4:00PM 6:00PM
+- Sep 26: Attend the Sep 26 lecture and lab meetings to maintain your registration in this course. - ✓ Nov 17: Deadline to drop classes with a grade of 'W' - ☑ Dec 14: Final Exam date.
+11:30AM 1:30PM

 Classroom Courtesy: We want to achieve the highest level of learning experience in lecture and in lab and to accomplish that please refrain from conducting any unrelated conversations, cell phone activity (no calls, texts, IMs, browsing or camera use) and any other behaviors that would be disruptive to yourself, others and to the instructor.
 Students who engage in disruptive conduct will be required to leave the classroom.
 Computers in the lectures and lab can only be used for activities pertaining to the course material.
-Recording class lectures or related activities always requires approval of the instructor.
+Recording class lectures or related activities always requires the direct approval of the instructor.